 Let’s take the example of the question “Is that employee happy?”.
 If we go down this road we may not like what we learn.
 We may find we have to change some things about the way we run our companies or how we treat the people that work for us.
 We might learn this employee is not a fit for our company and needs an exit strategy.

 What are some good things we could learn being curious using this same example?
-We may learn the employee is tired of something other employees are doing that is causing us to loose customers and has some really great ideas on how to fix this.
+We may learn the employee is tired of something other employees are doing, which could be causing us to lose customers and has some really great ideas on how to fix this.
 It might be that the employee is bored and could be doing so much more to contribute to the success of the organization.
 Being curious by asking open questions and engaging in a meaningful conversation would also tell that employee that you really do care and appreciate their input.

 Being curious support everything you are responsible for as a business owner.
 Be curious and you could learn that you are in fact not charging enough and are able to raise your prices.
 You could learn that your “preferred” supplier is actually charging you more than the deal they are giving new customers resulting in cost savings.
 You could learn that your messy desk and inability to finish anything is the ADHD you had as a child that is still with you and come up with a plan to get help.